-The analysis of hemoglobin chains has been of particular interest in recent years since the observation of specific posttranslationally modified isoforms could be correlated with a particular disease.
-The evaluation of glycohemoglobin levels $(HbA{1C})^{1}$ in diabetic patients is a valuable technique for monitoring glucose levels throughout a large time window [1].
+Keywords: Hemoglobin; Glutathione; HbA1C; MALDI-TOF; Mass spectrometry; Proteomics glycohemoglobin levels (HbA{1C})1 in diabetic patients is a valuable technique for monitoring glucose levels throughout a large time window [1].
 Recently a new species of β hemoglobin adduct, glutathionylated hemoglobin, has been introduced in clinical practice to evaluate oxidative stress disorders and it has been proposed as a biochemical marker connected to the onset of cardiovascular disease [2,3].
-The value used to quantify the glycohemoglobin is HbA1C, which is a general term referring to the products of glucose, binding slowly and nonenzymatically to hemoglobin by a ketoamine bond [4].
-These products include the condensation of glucose with N-terminal values of β chains [5] and the glycation of N-terminal valine(s) of α chain(s) [6].
-Moreover, ε amino groups of the globin lysine residues might also undergo glycation [6]; experimental evidence indicates that in vitro the sites of modification can vary, depending on the physico-chemical conditions [6,7].
+The value used to quantify the glycohemoglobin is HbA{1C}, which is a general term referring to the products of glucose, binding slowly and nonenzymatically to hemoglobin by a ketoamine bond [4].
+These products include the condensation of glucose with N-terminal valines of \(\beta \) chains [5] and the glycation of N-terminal valine(s) of α chain(s) [6].
+Moreover, amino groups of the globin lysine residues might also undergo glycation [6]; experimental evidence indicates that in vitro the sites of modification can vary, depending on the physico-chemical conditions [6,7].
 However in vivo, glycation occurs exclusively on a single site at the time and no species with multiple glycoside moieties have been reported, even at high percentage of HbA{1C}.
 Detailed analysis, performed with enzymatic digestions of glycated proteins coupled with liquid chromatographic separation and mass spectrometric detection, uniquely identified these primary glycation sites on α and β chains involving N-terminal residues [8].
 Several procedures and numerous commercial instruments, based mainly on chromatographic separation methods, are currently available for the determination of HbA{1C} in blood samples.
 Measurement of this parameter every 6 months is strongly recommended by the American Diabetes Association (ADA) in all diabetic patients, even under glycemic control regime [9].
 Therapeutic protocols should reduce the percentage of HbA{1C} lower than 7.00%, and such treatments undergo reevaluation if this level gets higher than 8.00% (ADA).
 Measurement of glycated hemoglobin (HbA{1C}) adduct is a key parameter to predict the risk of developing diabetic complications.